A step by step Travel to India guide

 Which city has the lowest cost of living in India?

-Bangalore, Kolkata, Chennai and Hyderabad are some of the best cities in India with the lowest cost of living.
+Bangalore, Kolkata, Chennai, and Hyderabad are some of India’s best cities with the lowest cost of living.

 How much does a meal cost in India? (need a table)